Cheesecake with Fruit (1 Piece (1/12 Of 9 Inches Dia))

 Portion Control

-Pair your cheesecake with a small serving of high-fiber foods such as a handful of almonds or a side of mixed greens.
-Fiber can help slow down the absorption of sugar.
+Eat the cheesecake with a serving of high-fiber foods like a small salad or a side of vegetables.
+Fiber can help slow down the absorption of sugars.

 Include Protein